Top Paris activities

 Read more

-Cathedrale Notre-Dame de Paris (Pass By)
+Cathedrale Notre-Dame de Paris (pass by)

 Paris’s Gothic masterpiece, Notre-Dame Cathedral' construction started in 1163 and was completed nearly two centuries later, in 1345.
 The cathedral features a host of gargoyles and sculptures.
 The south rose window, called the Rose du Midi, is dedicated to the New Testament and was a gift from the French king, Saint Louis.